In Italy nothing is without perfection yet it is simple and confusingly complex.

 I’ll miss your simplicity….

 I wrote this poem the night before leaving Italy.
 From that departure was a vision to take back to the States what I could not leave behind.
 Newfound passion: my love for the country and its’ art.
-With the help of a few dear friends, because no man is an island, I created this European Art gallery with hopes to inspire others.
+With the help of a few dear friends, because no man is an island, I created this Italian art gallery with hopes to inspire others on living that simple life.
+Like the Italians!

 Che si conosce la bella vita!